TBragg88/Mental-Awareness-Project/poa.md

 ### 📱 Mobile

--   Scrollable breathing exercises with soft animations.
+-   breathing exercises with soft animations.
--   Simple journaling section allowing users to note feelings.
+-   adpative external helpline links
+-   affirmations as "section breaks" so as you scroll through you get a mild affirmation. maybe.

 ### 💻 Desktop & Tablet